 by Lara from Both Feet on the Road

-Going to a country with a signature dish called rice and curry is always a good idea for vegan travelers.
-Curries are by far the most delicious and easy vegan food (in my humble opinion of course).
+Going to a country with a signature dish called rice and curry is always a good idea for vegan travellers.
+Curries are by far the most delicious and easy vegan food (in my humble opinion).

 Worst – UGANDA

 On the other end of the vegan spectrum, there’s Uganda.
 I wouldn’t say it’s impossible to travel as a vegan in Uganda.
 It’s just not as easy as it is in Sri Lanka.
 You simply have to accept the fact that you won’t have a lot of variety of food.
 You will mainly be served rice and potatoes.
 Though if you do your own grocery shopping, you will be able to prepare yourself a decent vegan meal without too much trouble!

 Puerto Rico is one of the most vegan/vegetarian-friendly places, not only because many of the local dishes are based on rice, beans, plantains, and fresh fruit but also because of the number of vegan-friendly restaurants popping up around the country, especially in San Juan.
 You can also personalize your order at almost any restaurant to make it vegan/vegetarian-friendly.
 Be sure to tell the waiter/waitress you are looking for a completely meat-free dish so that it can be cooked properly (and not in the same dishes as the meat options are cooked in).